ryantd42/NY-Legislative-Git/2023/S6528A-2023/bill.md

  setting forth the educational  requirements  for  nail  specialists  and trainees  shall include education in the area of causes of infection and bacteriology.
-REGULATIONS SETTING FORTH THE EDUCATIONAL REQUIREMENTS FOR COSMETOLOGISTS, NATURAL HAIR STYLISTS, AND TRAINEES SHALL INCLUDE EDUCA- TION REGARDING THE PROVISION OF SERVICES TO INDIVIDUALS  WITH  ALL  HAIR TYPES  AND TEXTURES, INCLUDING, BUT NOT LIMITED TO, VARIOUS CURL OR WAVE PATTERNS, HAIR STRAND THICKNESSES, AND VOLUMES OF HAIR.
-In  promulgating such  rules  and  regulations the secretary shall consult with the state education department, the advisory  committee  established  pursuant  to this  article,  any  other state agencies and private industry represen-
+REGULATIONS SETTING FORTH THE EDUCATIONAL REQUIREMENTS FOR COSMETOLOGISTS OR NATURAL HAIR STYLISTS SHALL INCLUDE EDUCATION  REGARD- ING  THE  PROVISION  OF  SERVICES TO INDIVIDUALS WITH ALL HAIR TYPES AND TEXTURES, INCLUDING, BUT NOT LIMITED TO, VARIOUS CURL OR WAVE  PATTERNS,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11005-01-3
+  LBD11005-02-3
- S. 6528  2
+ S. 6528--A  2

- tatives as may be appropriate in determining minimum  training  require- ments.
+ HAIR STRAND THICKNESSES, AND VOLUMES OF HAIR.
+In promulgating such rules and  regulations  the  secretary  shall consult with the state education department, the advisory committee established pursuant to this article, any  other state agencies and private industry representatives as may be appropriate in determining minimum training requirements.
   § 2.
 Subdivision 2 of section 407 of  the  general  business  law,  as
  added by chapter 509 of the laws of 1992, is amended to read as follows:
   2. The  secretary  shall prepare examination questions for persons to qualify for licensure under this  article.
 SUCH  EXAMINATION  QUESTIONS SHALL  INCLUDE,  WHERE  APPLICABLE,  QUESTIONS  RELATING  TO  PROVIDING SERVICES TO INDIVIDUALS WITH VARYING HAIR TYPES AND TEXTURES.
 All  such examinations shall be the same for all persons for the license sought at any  given  examination.
 Such test shall not be limited to any specific method or system.
   § 3.
 This act shall take effect on the one hundred eightieth day after it shall have become a law.
 Effective immediately, the addition,  amend- ment and/or repeal of any rule or regulation necessary for the implemen- tation  of  this act on its effective date are authorized to be made and completed on or before such effective date.